 If you are not playing 5 at the back, your first sub should almost always be a 4.0 or 4.5 million defender.

-Ideally low rotation risk centre back with green fixtures during busy period.
-However, if he has really bad fixture like LIV (A) where he is likely to score 0 or 1 point, you can move 4.5 million midfielder who is more likely to score 2 points to your first bench spot.
+Ideally low rotation risk centre back with green fixtures during busy periods.
+However, if he has a really bad fixture like LIV (A) where he is likely to score 0 or 1 point, you can move a 4.5 million midfielder who is more likely to score 2 points to your first bench spot.

-Even though we focus on getting 2 points from our bench players, having 4.5m defender as first sub will maximize the chances of getting occasional clean sheet points from your bench player.
+Even though we focus on getting 2 points from our bench players, having a 4.5m defender as the first sub will maximize the chances of getting occasional clean sheet points from your bench player.

-That’s 9.29 clean sheet per team.
+That’s 9.29 clean sheets per team.
 And that’s 0.24 clean sheets per non-top-6 team per gameweek.
-This is big simplification, but with having a 4.5 million defender as your first sub you still have 24% probability of getting clean sheet points.
+This is a big simplification, but with having a 4.5 million defender as your first sub you still have a 24% probability of getting clean sheet points.

-It is a higher probability than 4.5 million midfielder scoring a goal or registering an assist.
+It is a higher probability than a 4.5 million midfielder scoring a goal or registering an assist.

 Of course, a defender can score 1 point instead of 2 when conceding 2 goals.
 That’s why you really want a defender with great fixtures in your first bench spot.